awsdocs/amazon-fsx-lustre-user-guide/doc_source/managing-storage-capacity.md

 # Managing storage and throughput capacity<a name="managing-storage-capacity"></a>

-You can increase the storage capacity that is configured on your Amazon FSx for Lustre file system as you need additional storage and throughput\.
-Because the throughput of an Amazon FSx for Lustre file system scales linearly with storage capacity, you also get a comparable increase in throughput capacity\.
+You can increase the storage capacity that is configured on your FSx for Lustre file system as you need additional storage and throughput\.
+Because the throughput of an FSx for Lustre file system scales linearly with storage capacity, you also get a comparable increase in throughput capacity\.
 To increase the storage capacity, you can use the Amazon FSx console, the AWS Command Line Interface \(AWS CLI\), or the Amazon FSx API\.

 When you request an update to your file system's storage capacity, Amazon FSx automatically adds new network file servers and scales your metadata server\.
 While scaling storage capacity, the file system may be unavailable for a few minutes\.
 File operations issued by clients while the file system is unavailable will transparently retry and eventually succeed after storage scaling is complete\.
 During the time that the file system is unavailable, the file system status is set to `UPDATING`\.
 Once storage scaling is complete, the file system status is set to `AVAILABLE`\.